 The AA plc and our Data Protection Officer

 We’re the AA PLC, Fanum House, Basing View, Basingstoke, Hampshire, RG21 4EA.
 We are a data controller of your personal data.
-The AA company or companies which provide your product or service are named at the start of these terms and conditions.
+If you have a product or service with us, the AA company or companies which provide that product or service is the data controller and they are named in your product or service terms and conditions (usually at the start).
 The AA Group of companies means AA PLC, together with any entity in which AA PLC directly or indirectly has at least a 50% shareholding and where we act in support of the AA Charitable Trust for Road Safety and the Environment.

 We have a dedicated data protection officer (“DPO”).
 You can contact the DPO using the details below or by writing to the above address, marking it for the attention of the DPO or going to Contact Us.